longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 - **share-manager**

     Add a constant, `share-manager-renew-interval`.
-Should be often enough to detect failure quickly, but not so often that it overwhelms the network and API server with traffic.
+It should be often enough to detect failure quickly, but not so often that it overwhelms the network and API server with traffic.
 Hard-code this to 3 seconds.

     Every `share-manager-renew-interval`, get the lease for the RWX volume (name it the same as the volume name) and update its `lease.spec.renewTime` to "now".
 If the lease cannot be found, take no action.

 - **longhorn-manager**

     - setting_manager_controller
     Add a setting, `share-manager-stale-timeout`.
-Use 5 seconds as a default value.
+To minimize the chance of false positives, it should be just a little more than two renewal intervals as a minimum, so use 7 seconds as a default value.
 Make this overridable, but never less than 5 seconds.
+We prefer to use fields in the lease to determine expiration, rather than looking up global settings, so when it is changed, modify the lease.spec.leaseDurationSeconds field for every existing lease and update them all.

     - share_manager_controller
-    Add creation logic to create a lease at the same time as the service.
+    Add code to create a lease at the same time as the service.
 Set `lease.spec.leaseDurationSeconds` to `share-manager-stale-timeout`.
-Note that is informational only.
-The timeout decision will use the global setting, not the spec value.
-In that way, we allow dynamic changes to behavior without re-creating volumes.
     At creation, also set `lease.spec.acquireTime` and `lease.spec.renewTime` to "now".
     Every sync, check the lease for each share-manager.
 If acquireTime == renewTime, assume that the share-manager image does not know to update the lease, so take no action.
 Otherwise, if status is StateRunning and renewTime + timeout is less than "now", mark the share-manager CR as `Error` to drive deletion and re-creation.
-    Add a "forceAnyway" flag to `cleanupShareManagerPod()` to have it not try to check `IsNodeDownOrDeleted` which may not be updated yet.
+    Add logic to `isResponsibleFor` to check for staleness first and take over ownership.
+    Create or set the node's `Delinquent` condition to `true` and event it.
+    Add staleness check to `cleanupShareManagerPod()` when deciding to force-delete.
+    Add an anti-affinity to pod manifest creation to avoid the previous owner node.

+    - node_controller
+    Add code to set `Delinquent` condition to `false` at startup.

+    - datastore/longhorn
+    Revise `IsNodeDownOrDeleted` to `IsNodeDownOrDeletedOrDelinquent` (or add a new function) and check the node's condition.
+    Also add the condition to `IsNodeSchedulable` (which is only called by share_manager_controller, and affects unmount/remount).

+    - controller_manager
+    Revise `isControllerResponsibleFor` to use `IsNodeDownOrDeletedOrDelinquent`.
+Also make that change in any controller's `isResponsibleFor` code that does more than use the base call.

     - volume_controller
     Add logic in `ReconcileShareManagerState()` to check the volume's storageclass for NFS mount options.
 If `parameters.nfsOptions` contains "hard", then request remount to force a restart as in current code.
 Otherwise, skip that (but make a similar event).
 This code is aware that the default option is not to hard mount NFS.